 Upon graduation from law school, Garagiola joined the New York Yankees as Assistant to the President and In-House Counsel.
 Following his stint with the Yankees, where he collected his first World Series ring, he started his own law firm and was the editor and publisher of the Sports Law Reporter, the first publication devoted exclusively to sports and the law.
 Garagiola has taught Sports Law on both the undergraduate (St. John’s University) and law school (Pace University) levels, and has been a guest lecturer at Georgetown Law, his alma mater.
 He currently serves as a part-time Professor of Practice at the University of Arizona law school.

 Garagiola completed his undergraduate degree from the University of Notre Dame and made his move to the Valley in 1982, practicing with the firm of Gallagher and Kennedy, concentrating on sports law.
 He was a partner at G&K, and was an integral part of the team that handled the franchise application process and well as the negotiations with Maricopa County involving Bank One Ballpark (now Chase Field).

-Joe Jr. and his wife, Noel, reside in Scottsdale and have four children, Meredith, Valerie, Natalie and Chris, who is the radio voice of the Double-A Pensacola Blue Wahoos.
+Joe Jr. and his wife, Noel, reside in Scottsdale and have 4 children, Meredith, Valerie, Natalie and Chris, who is the radio voice of the Double-A Pensacola Blue Wahoos.